RuanLemos/Studies/CaesarCypher/README.md

-A simple Caesar cypher encoder/decoder, it consists on shifting a character 3 letters away in the alphabet.
-Meaning A becomes D and Z becomes C.
+A simple Caesar cypher encoder/decoder, it consists on shifting a character 3 letters away in the alphabet, meaning A becomes D and Z becomes C.

 I made it to only work accordingly on capital letters and numbers.
 Everything else, except for blank spaces, gets kinda weird, becoming any char on the ASCII table.